 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , Cassandra Palmer World series and is a This urban fantasy is a paperback edition that was published by Penguin on October 2, 2012 and has 536 pages.
+It is part of the , Cassandra Palmer World series and is a urban fantasy that was published by Penguin on October 2, 2012 and has 536 pages.

 Explore it on Goodreads or Amazon.